m0lentum/molentum.github.io/content/blog/2025/art-rules-perspective/index.md

 We've seen how the first two come about;
 the last one is implicit in our assumption that light moves along straight lines.
-In reality, of course, our eye has volume, our image surfaces are at least a little bit bumpy (unless drawing digitally), and mass bends space, but the effects of these things are vanishingly small (unless you're drawing a black hole).
+In reality, of course, our eye has volume and aggregates signals over time, our image surfaces are at least a little bit bumpy (unless drawing digitally), and mass bends space, but the effects of these things are vanishingly small (unless you're drawing a black hole).